Jalcantara88/twitterBean/README.md

-# Social Media Site Hackathon - Starter Pack
+# Twitter Clone - Mintebean Social Site Hack-A-Thon

-This starter pack is for the "How to build a social media site" hackathon by Mintbean.
+This is a simply social media "tweet" like structured site.

 ## Prerequisites